Easy Canarian Meatballs

 1. Dissolve the stock cube in water and bring to the boil.

-2. Lower the heat and slowly add half the cornflour, stirring until thickened.
+2. Lower the heat and slowly add half the corn flour, stirring until thickened.